kamilkhanlab/computational-graph-tools/README.md

 # computational-graph-tools
-A Julia module for automatically constructing the computational graph/tape of a supplied composite function, and an implementation of the reverse mode of automatic differentiation (AD) that operates on this graph.
+A Julia module for automatically constructing the computational graph/tape of a supplied composite function, and an implementation of the reverse mode of automatic differentiation (AD) that operates on this graph to either compute adjoint derivatives or to generate MATLAB code that computes adjoint derivatives.
 These implementations are designed to be relatively straightforward to understand and adapt, and  without depending on any packages external to Julia.

 Tested in Julia v1.4.1.

 ## Computational graph generation
 The module `CompGraphs` in [CompGraphs.jl](src/CompGraphs.jl) is a facility for building the computational graph for a composite function.

 ### What's a computational graph?